Easy ways to segment your nonprofit’s audience.

 So, if your work focuses on one state, segment your audience by county and talk about local parks or natural landmarks in their immediate area.

-Psychographics include a person’s personality, values, opinions, interests, and attitudes.
-These attributes can tell you a lot more about how to focus your message for different audiences.
+And these attributes can tell you a lot about how to focus your message for different audiences.

 Then, segment your next appeal based on their responses.
 Tailor the language in each version of your next appeal to speak to each of the three segment’s reasons for giving.
 Donors will know you really did care about their feedback when you speak to their motivations specifically in your next appeal!

-And your message will be more powerful if it speaks to the existing relationship between the donor and your nonprofit.
 So, show them that you have the same motives and goals.
-Then, explain how their support will help you achieve your shared vision.
+Then, explain how their support will help you achieve your shared vision!

-READ MORE: Why your nonprofit should be using donor surveys.
+READ MORE: Why aren’t you using donor surveys?

-And as we mentioned in the introduction, you will want to place lapsed or at-risk donors in a different segment than donors who continue to give regularly.
+You want to place lapsed or at-risk donors in a different segment than donors who continue to give regularly, as we mentioned earlier.
 But this just scratches the surface of how nonprofits segment audiences based on past behavior.

 Past giving and average gift size are other great areas to focus on.